executors/executors/README.md

 |------------|-------------|-----------------------|-------------------------------------|
 | `x.execute(f)`<br/>`x.execute(f,a)` | | Creates a parallel execution agent which invokes `DECAY_COPY(std::forward<F>(f))()` at most once, with the call to `DECAY_COPY` being evaluated in the thread that called `execute`.<br/><br/>May block forward progress of the caller until `DECAY_COPY(std::forward<F>(f))()` finishes execution.<br/><br/>Executor implementations should use the supplied allocator (if any) to allocate any memory required to store the function object.
 Prior to invoking the function object, the executor shall deallocate any memory allocated. *[Note:* Executors defined in this Technical Specification always use the supplied allocator unless otherwise specified. *--end note]* | *Synchronization:* The invocation of `execute` synchronizes with (C++Std [intro.multithread]) the invocation of `f`.|

-## `EventExecutor`
+## `NonBlockingOneWayExecutor`

-1. The `EventExecutor` requirements defines executors for one-way event-driven execution.
+1. The `NonBlockingOneWayExecutor` requirements add one-way operations that are guaranteed not to block the caller pending completion of submitted function objects.

-2. A type `X` satisfies the `EventExecutor` requirements if it satisfies the `HostBasedOneWayExecutor` requirements, as well as the additional requirements listed below.
+2. A type `X` satisfies the `NonBlockingOneWayExecutor` requirements if it satisfies the `HostBasedOneWayExecutor` requirements, as well as the additional requirements listed below.

 3. The executor copy constructor, comparison operators, and other member functions defined in these requirements shall not introduce data races as a result of concurrent calls to those functions from different threads.